Ceramic-Blue-Tim/Guidelines/source/repo_handling.md

 ## Organize folder

-Here is an example of organization for a git repository that is quite convenient to easily deal with FPGA targeting project that usually implies several languages.
-As long as it has been thought through and well-organised any organization is fine.
+Here is the organization I typically use for a git repositories that targets FPGA implementation and usually implies several languages.
+Any organisation is fine as long as it has been thought through, well-documented and well-organised.

 ```Bash
 Git-Repo